-With GSDM currently financing the data cleansing operations of all seven constituent local municipalities, this process would help to ensure that the data maintained on their financial systems are accurate.
-The accuracy of data will ensure that realistic revenue projections are done and hence collections would also be effective.
-Further with the introduction of the Municipal Property Rates Act by local municipalities, the management and recovery of outstanding debt is of extreme importance.
-The overseeing of the timeous implementation of the Property Rates Act will enable local municipalities to maximize their fixed revenue so as to finance the operational expenditure.
-In future GSDM's funding allocation will be applied in priority to areas where other significant service delivery demands are required.
+With the recently completed GSDM GIS data cleansing operations of all seven local municipalities, the process should now be internalised to the day-to-day operations in the local to ensure that the data maintained on their financial systems are accurate.
+The accuracy of data will ensure that realistic revenue projections are done and hence collections would also be more effective.
+Further the incorporation of the Municipal Property Rates Act by local municipalities into their operations, the management and recovery of outstanding debt is of extreme importance.
+The implementation of the Property Rates Act will enable local municipalities to maximize their fixed revenue so as to finance their operational expenditure.
+In future GSDM's funding allocation will be applied in priority to areas in the local municipalities where other significant service delivery demands are required.